-In a business combination, contingent consideration or earn outs are recorded at fair value at the acquisition date.
-Except in bargain purchase situations, contingent consideration typically results in additional goodwill being recognized.
+In a business combination, contingent consideration or earn outs will be recorded at their fair value at the acquisition date.
+Except in bargain purchase situations, contingent consideration typically will result in additional goodwill being recognized.
 Contingent consideration classified as an asset or liability will be adjusted to fair value at each reporting date through earnings until the contingency is resolved.